Cyberdimension Neptunia: 4 Goddesses Online

 Cyberdimension Neptunia: 4 Goddesses Online (四女神オンライン CYBER DIMENSION NEPTUNE, Yon Megami Onrain Cyber Dimension Neptune) is a 2017 action-adventure video game developed by Compile Heart and Tamsoft and published by Idea Factory International.
 Despite the title, the game is a single-player game with an online cooperative multiplayer option.
 This is the first Neptunia game to use Unreal Engine 4, as well as the first spin-off game to be released on the PlayStation 4 rather than the PlayStation Vita.
-It is also the first game that Erin Fitzgerald is not reprising her role as Noire in the English dub, due to the complications with the SAG Contract, and is replaced by Erica Mendez.

 Setting

 A world known as Gamindustri (ゲイムギョウ界 Geimugyō-kai, a pun on ゲーム業界 Gēmu gyōkai, which is literally "game industry" in Japanese) protected by the divine aegis of the four CPUs (Console Patron Units, the goddesses) and their sisters, the CPU candidates.
 Most of the game takes place inside "4 Goddesses Online" a recurring fictional multiplayer online role-playing game that has been referenced throughout the series.

 The setting of the game is the fantasy land of Alsgard, a vast world surrounded by verdant and gorgeous ocean.